ragnaroktomorrow/gb64-x7/README.md

 ## Building

-- See the Releases for prebuilt binaries.
+- See the Releases for prebuilt binaries
 - N64 side
   - Set up a mips64 toolchain for building [libdragon](https://github.com/DragonMinded/libdragon)
   - Add gb64-x7_N64 to the examples directory